 The bill, introduced in the house as H.R.
 583, increases fines for illegal pirate operations from $10,000 per violation to $100,000 per day per violation, up to a maximum of $2 million, and streamlines the FCC’s enforcement.
 “By preventing illegal pirate radio operations, airwaves are kept free for legitimate broadcasters and public safety announcements,” Subcommittee on Communications and Technology Republican Leader Bob Latta (R-Ohio) said late Monday.

 Enforcement is key, given the continued pirate radio activity seen in South Florida, the New York Tri-State Area and the greater Boston area.
 In recent months, RBR+TVBR detected unlicensed radio activity in the Spuyten Duyvil area of The Bronx, chronicled recently by The Riverdale Press.
-In Delray Beach, Fla., home to RBR+TVBR‘s editorial offices, a pirate radio station at 101.1 MHz was audible on Tuesday morning.
+In Delray Beach, Fla., home to RBR+TVBR‘s editorial offices, an occasional pirate has been known to pop up on the dial, although they are much more infrequent than in recent years.

 “Protecting our public airwaves from illegal pirate radio disruptions is crucial to safeguarding important public safety communications, including our nation’s Emergency Alert System and critical aviation frequencies,” said Latta, who was joined by House Energy & Commerce Committee Republican Leader Greg Walden (R-Ore.), a former radio station operator.
 “This bill gives the FCC the tools it needs to take down these illegal broadcasts and increases the penalties for these bad actors.
 We urge our Senate colleagues to swiftly pass this important bill to strengthen our public safety communications.”